Intersex rights in Chile

-Since November 7, 2023, Chile bans unnecessary and non-consensual surgeries, procedures or medical treatments on intersex newborns, boys, girls and adolescents.
+Since November 7, 2023, Chile bans unnecessary and non-consensual surgeries, procedures or medical treatments on intersex newborns, children, and adolescents.
 Since March 15, 2022, Chile bans discrimination based on "sex characteristics" under Law 21,430 on Guarantees and Integral Protection of the Rights of Children and Adolescents.
 The country has the most advanced legal protection framework in Latin America.

 History

 In 2015, Chile briefly became the second country to protect intersex infants and children from unnecessary medical interventions, following Malta, however, the regulations were superseded the following year.
 Chile also has an early example of court ordered compensation awarded in the Benjamín-Maricarmen case in 2012.

 In April 2018, Latin American and Caribbean intersex activists published the San José de Costa Rica statement, defining local demands.

 Since 2022, Chile is the first country in Latin America that provide legal protection from discrimination based on sex characteristics.

 In November 2023, Chile once again issued regulations that protects intersex infants, children and adolescents from non-consensual medical interventions.